Synthetixio/SIPs/content/sccp/sccp-264.md

 - Fragmentation will only increase when sUSD/sETH are migrated to snxUSD/snxETH
 - Incentives and bribes do not in principle increase the supply of synths

 It is important to mention that this is a temporary scaling solution and that DAI Wrappers will need to be unwound in the next 6 months in order to fully migrate to v3, hence unwind on V2x is a technical guarantee.
-Alternative scaling solutions would have materialized by then in the form of [SIP-256](https://sips.synthetix.io/sips/sip-256/) and on-boarding other collaterals such as ETH for issuance, furthermore, 6 months from now `GHO` and `crvUSD` might offer wrapping alternatives.
+Alternative scaling solutions would have materialized by then in the form of [SIP-256](https://sips.synthetix.io/sips/sip-256/) and on-boarding other collaterals such as ETH for issuance.
+Furthermore, 6 months from now `GHO` and `crvUSD` might offer wrapping alternatives.
 The full plan for DAI unwind will be laid out within the V3 transition sip.